Hiype/hiype-cardelivery/README.md

 ## Support

-If you wish to support me in any way, you can do so through this link -> [Streamelements donos](https://streamelements.com/hiype/tip)<br>
+If you wish to support me in any way, you can do so through this link -> [BuyMeACoffee](https://www.buymeacoffee.com/hiype)<br>
-This link will redirect you to a Streamelements donation page which shows the donation on my youtube stream if I'm live<br>
-P.S Im rarely live and this was just easier to do